What is E-Learning? Definition, forms, and benefits of digital learning

 4. Clear learning objectives and success measurement

-How e-learning is applied in practice
+How e-learning is used in practice

-This creates learning processes that are efficient, individual, and sustainable - and at the same time remain motivating.
+This creates learning processes that are efficient, individual and sustainable – and at the same time remain motivating.

-E-learning with blink.it: Simple, effective, and human
+E-learning with blink.it: Simple, effective and human

 Conclusion